Hello API economy!

 I hope you all have heard about microservices migrations during the past couple of years.
 Microservices and containers have been an essential part of conversation when brands, marketers, and developers are moving from legacy systems to more adaptable and flexible IT-systems.
-The discussion sometimes seems to come to result where microservices and dockerized containers overshadow the value of APIs in helping to create fast integrations and open digital platforms.
-End of the day, API is a business discussion – not technical.
+The discussion sometimes seems to come to result where microservices and dockerized containers overshadow the value of API:s in helping to create fast integrations and open digital platforms.
+End of the day, API economy is a business discussion – not technical.

 Customer needs are the fuel

 Management teams need to de-hype whole subject around APIs before bringing them into broader digital business strategies.
 In reality, many APIs are still emerging to serious stability.
-In my opinion Customer needs are the driving force behind most successful API programs.
+In my opinion Customer needs are the driving force behind most successful API API economy programs.
 To match those needs you need to;

 - Set up a dedicated, well-resourced API team

 - Consult third-party application developers early and often

 - Use web service API best practices and standards

 - Design APIs to accommodate failure and provide recourse

 Typical omnichannel reach is nowadays something like; In Person -> Website -> Mobile Apps.
 Brands are looking to leverage this to extended reach at your potential clients with business APIs.
 This extended reach is really an untapped opportunity for most brands.
 I’m trying to explain this in the following picture more.